BrentBoyMeBob/izzy/README.md

 # Izzy

-Izzy is a tiny and experimental assistant AI for Python.
-It is completely self contained in itself and does not need any access to any further APIs or external neural networks.
+Izzy is an ongoing, extendable, and minimal digital assistant powered completely algorithmically, without the need for any artificial intelligence.
+This means that it will not collect any data, period.
+This also means that it will not access any external APIs or connections.

 It should not be used in a large scale capacity yet as it is very experimental and in-development software.